marc-hanheide/Office-Word-MCP-Server/README.md

 - "Search and replace all instances of 'old term' with 'new term'"
 - "Create a custom style for section headings"
 - "Apply formatting to the table in my document"
+- "Extract all comments from my document"
+- "Show me all comments by John Doe"
+- "Get comments for paragraph 3"

 ## API Reference